aovabo/exa-support/README.md

 ## Why You Should Hire Me

-This project shows my skills as a candidate for the Exa Support Engineer role.
 I built a real support platform that uses the Exa API, modern AI tools, and a clean user interface.
 I can:
 - Build and ship real AI support tools
 - Integrate APIs like Exa for search and knowledge
 - Make user-friendly, beautiful UIs